DevOpsSchmiede/devopsschmiede.github.io/content/en/posts/go-dependencies-in-private-repositories/index.md

   - go
   - git
   - repositories
 summary: Have you ever thought about to store some of your code in private repository and use it as dependencies?
-You may noticed that doesn’t work out of the box.
+You may noticed that this doesn’t work out of the box.
 In this article we will describe how you can achieve this.
 ---

 As described in the teaser I recently asked myself how to do this because I wanted to store some middlewares for [Gin Gonic](https://gin-gonic.com/) centrally at work.
 It would have been possible to store them publicly because they don’t contain any company secrets.
 But some parts are some kind of specific regarding HTTP headers.